ibm-cloud-docs/containers/container_index.md

 # Getting started with {{site.data.keyword.containerlong_notm}}
 {: #container_index}

-Manage highly available apps inside Docker containers and Kubernetes clusters on the {{site.data.keyword.IBM}} cloud.
-A container is a standard way to package an app and all its dependencies so that the app can be moved between environments and run without changes.
+Hit the ground running with {{site.data.keyword.Bluemix_notm}} by deploying highly available apps in Docker containers that run in Kubernetes clusters.
+Containers are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
 Unlike virtual machines, containers do not bundle the operating system.
-Only the app code, run time, system tools, libraries, and settings are packaged inside the container, which makes a container more lightweight, portable, and efficient than a virtual machine.
+Only the app code, run time, system tools, libraries, and settings are packaged inside containers.
+Containers are more lightweight, portable, and efficient than virtual machines.
 {:shortdesc}

 Click an option to get started: